-Most recently, Ms. Kallay is focusing on strategies that cities and towns can use to reduce emissions.
+Most recently, Ms. Kallay is researching and analyzing strategies, policies, and practices that cities and towns can use to reduce emissions, utility/community engagement on energy- and resiliency-related issues, and policy, technological developments, and transformation in the transportation sector.
 In 2017, Massachusetts Department of Energy Resources engaged Synapse to review Green Community Annual Reports, verify whether municipalities have reached their 20 percent energy reduction goal, and develop a Progress Report for the program highlighting achievements to date.
-Ms. Kallay manages the Synapse project team responsible for identifying strategies that are effective across towns, providing support to towns to meet their energy reduction goal, making recommendations to continue to advance and improve the program and developing an annual progress report.
+Ms. Kallay manages the Synapse project team responsible for identifying strategies that are effective across towns, providing support to towns to meet their energy reduction goals, making recommendations to continue to advance and improve the program, and developing an annual progress report.
+In 2018, Burlington Electric Department retained Synapse to develop a net zero energy roadmap for the City of Burlington.
+Ms. Kallay manages the Synapse project team responsible for this project.
+Additionally, Ms. Kallay has direct experience with municipal utility governance as Chair of the Board of Commissioners of Wakefield’s Municipal Gas & Light Department.

 Selected Recent Publications